ericoporto/ags-manual-wiki/DistGame.md

 **Music**

-Music files will compress just fine with ogg.
+Music files will compress just fine with the ogg format.
 It's a good idea to experiment with different compression levels.
-If you have to, you can use mp3 files too, just be aware they may produce a small audible gap when looping, so avoid mp3 on short musics.
+If you have to, you can use mp3 files too, just be aware they may produce a small audible gap when looping, so avoid mp3 on short music tracks.
 Don't use wav files for music or it will make your game size too big without perceptual quality gains.